 Pinch of Yum

 Pinch of Yum is a food blog that sees over 4 million visitors per month.
-I’ve worked on this site for the past year, mostly in creating new content editing experiences in the new React-powered Block Editor in WordPress.
+I worked mostly on creating new content editing experiences in the React-powered Block Editor in WordPress.

 See it live at pinchofyum.com.